robbohn/Whirlwind/readme.md

 1. GITHUB - __git in the cloud__
     - set up a free user account at github.com - [more info](https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration)
     - ignore pricing plan (free works fine)
-    - Create a NEW repo - [more info](https://git-scm.com/book/en/v2/GitHub-Maintaining-a-Project)
+    - Create a NEW repo in GITHUB - [more info](https://git-scm.com/book/en/v2/GitHub-Maintaining-a-Project)
+    - Connect VS Code's LOCAL git REPO for your prject to the github remote repo
+        - start up integrated terminal
+        - type: `git remote add origin https://github.com/robbohn/Whirlwind.git`
+        - type: `git push -u origin master`

     - CLONING
     - FORKING
         -  means GitHub will make a copy of a project that is entirely yours; it lives in your user’s namespace, and you can push to it.